-Archaeological work near Maffeo Sutton Park was conducted during 2005 and 2006, when archaeological site DhRx-101 was investigated during the demolition of the Nanaimo Foundry, and remediation of the underlying and surrounding soils on the Foundry property (Eldridge, et al. 2007; Owens, 2006).
-Archaeological work also took place in Maffeo Sutton Park for the construction of the Spirit Square in 2008-2009.
+Archaeological work conducted near Maffeo-Sutton Park was during 2005 and 2006, when archaeological site DhRx-101 was investigated during the demolition of the Nanaimo Foundry, and remediation of the underlying and surrounding soils on the Foundry property (Eldridge, et al. 2007; Owens 2006).
+Archaeological work was also conducted in Maffeo Sutton Park for the construction of the Spirit Square in 2008-2009.